jameshanlon/cheese/cheese/pages/energy-tracer-rates.md

 Please note:

+ - These rates are based on hourly rates of £8.50 for assistants and £17.50 for ETs.
+If you are unsure about the size of the building you surveyed, you can check the details in the [database](/admin).
+ - For Assistants, and ETs, payment is made on the basis of a call-out fee and an hourly rate.
+ - The call out payment and hourly rate for ETs is higher than that of assistant's becuase the ET takes responsibility and the leading role in the survey.
  - The call-out payment will only be paid if the survey is cancelled, otherwise it is paid as part of the fee.
  - For qualified ETs, please note that the payment includes conducting the